top of page

 Extra Tips and Troubleshooting

-• Tagging pages in posts: When tagging a page (like @BlueMoon), Facebook may not distinguish which location you mean.
+• Tagging pages in posts: When tagging a page (like @BlueMoon), Facebook may not distinguish which location you mean (if you didnt change the name w/ a unique identifier).
 Add the city or location name in the text beside your tag to make it clear (e.g., “Visit @BlueMoon Galaxyland for this weekend’s event!”).

 • Changing page names: If you get a message that you must wait before changing a name again, contact Facebook Support through Business Manager.
 They can often override the waiting period.